MobileApps-Cascadia/gybitg-ios/README.md

 Get Your Butt in the Gym is an app that supports female basketball players in their junior and senior years of high school.
 It allows the girls to showcase their athletic skills, as well as develop and track essential basketball skills that college coaches are looking for in a new recruit.

-Some of the current features include recording and save videos, creating an account, and adding ew game stats.
+Some of the current features include recording and saving videos, creating an account, and adding new game stats.

 Record and Save a Video - The user is able to either take a video and it will be saved to their video library or select an existing video from their library.
 A thumbnail of the videos will be created and added to the gallery tableview.